apigee/apigee-devportal-kickstart-drupal/README.md

 ## Known issues

 * Using `drush si` to install the site with Apigee Edge credentials is not working.
 See [#109](https://github.com/apigee/apigee-devportal-kickstart-drupal/issues/109) for details.
-* When "Enable demo content" is not selected during installation, associated custom blocks are still placed.
-See [#72](https://github.com/apigee/apigee-devportal-kickstart-drupal/issues/72) for details.

 ## Contribute